-Entirely free of structural steel, the glass cube is self-supporting through the seamless integration of tall glass panels, and interconnected glass fins and beams.
+Entirely free of structural steel, the glass cube is self-supporting through the seamless integration of glass panels and interconnected glass fins and beams.
 Housed within the cube is the first structural-glass spiral staircase and glass cylindrical elevator.
 Elegantly designed maple tables, detailed gray limestone floors and bead-blasted stainless-steel wall panels are finished to reveal the inherent qualities of each material.
 A custom ceiling system, comprised of narrow bands of perforated stainless-steel plate and tightly stretched white fabric, integrates and conceals the store’s climate control systems, lighting, security and acoustics.